abhideepghosh/Frontend-Interview-Preparation/Manager Round/Manager_Round_Questions.md

 - Review code with colleagues: I would review my code with colleagues to get feedback on potential bugs or areas for improvement.
 - Continuously test and debug: I would continuously test and debug my code throughout the development process to catch errors early and ensure that the code works as expected.

+## How do you handle constructive feedback or criticism of your work?
+Can you give an example of a time when you received feedback that was difficult to hear, and how you responded?

+- I understand that constructive feedback is essential to improve my skills and grow in my career.
+I always try to accept feedback with an open mind and use it as an opportunity to learn and improve.
+- One example of receiving difficult feedback was when my instructor pointed out some flaws in my code during a code review.
+Initially, it was difficult to hear, but I listened carefully to the feedback and asked questions to understand how I could improve.
+I took the necessary steps to implement the suggested changes, and I thanked the instructor for his feedback.
+- I believe that feedback is critical to my growth and development as a professional, and I am always open to receiving feedback, both positive and negative, in order to improve my skills and become a better developer.

 ## Q1.
 What is the correlation between management and leadership?

 - By definition, managers assign tasks, maintain work reports, and ensure efficiency standards in a team.
 Leaders focus on aligning goals and influencing a team with broader business objectives.